jturco/arcgis_cdk/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

+A few things here about CDK and

+## CDK Configuration Paramaters

+* Configruation Paramaters
+* Number 2
+* Number 3

 ## AWS System Manager - Machine Setup

-What are we doing with this section and why is it needed
+Before we get started with installing PowerShell DSC via the Invoke-ArcGIS Command we need to do a little machine prep.
+The prep includes:
+* Downloading the software and licenses from the S3 bucketll
+* Downloading the PowerShell DSC modules and adding to PowerShe
+* Adding a local account to each machine for Windows Remote Management (WInRM)
+* Changing the execution policy
+*

+A template PowerShell - EC2 Instance Prep file has been provided "EC2-Instance-Prep.ps1".
+Edit the following sections with your paramaters
+* Bucket name
+* License file name
+* IP Addresses of machines

 1. Ensure the ArcGIS Enterprise Software has been uploaded to the S3 bucekt created by the CDK
 2. Navigate to Amazon Sysetms Manager -> Run Command
 3. Create a new run command
 4. Search for the PowerShell Image
-5. A template PowerShell - EC2 Instance Prep file has been provided "EC2-Instance-Prep.ps1".
-Edit the following sections with your paramaters
-    * Bucket name
-    * License file name
-    * IP Addresses of machines

     Note: If you've run the CDK, these variables will be provided as outputs in the log.....
 6. Paramaters for Run Command
     * This....